 Participants are expected to have a caseload of at least 4 clients with which to apply program principles.
 This caseload may be in any type of clinical setting.
 Assistance with building a caseload may be provided but is not guaranteed.

 Participants must have their own arrangement for individual clinical supervision, though it can be set up through the program instructor for an additional fee.

-The TICP cost is $900 per semester, due August 30th and January 15th.
-Participants who opt to pay in full by August 30th receive a discounted cost of $1700.
-Monthly payment plans available for $220 per month, paid on the 30th of August and 15th of each month September through April.
+The TICP cost is $1000 per semester, due August 30th and January 15th.
+Participants who opt to pay in full by August 30th receive a discounted, upfront cost of $1900.
+Monthly payment plans available for $240 per month, paid on the 30th of August and 15th of each month September through April.

-Applications for the next term of TICP are currently will open in Summer 2018.
-To apply, please download the following form and submit it via email to email@example.com.
+Applications for the next term of TICP are now open.
+To apply, please download the following form and submit it at the link below.